BarkBarkUnyu/shock/README.md

 ### Activation

 At the start of every turn, 1d10 is rolled to generate the amount of action points available to the player for the turn.
 A single point may be used to either activate a single unit, or two points may be spent to activate a hex containing two or more units.
+Up to five units on foot may stack in a single hex.

 ## Movement

 - Every unit has 4 movement points to use for movement.
-If a player wishes to both move and shoot a unit, the shot must be a snap shot and MP is limited to 2MP.
+If a player wishes to both move and shoot a unit, the shot must be a snap shot and MP is reduced by 2.

-A unit may move up to three hexes while standing, free to turn to any hex within it's 180 degree vision arc.
-Crouched movement will allow for two hexes per turn, and one hex for prone movement.
-A change in stance counts as one movement.
+A crouched unit has 3MP.
+A prone unit may only move one hex per turn.
+Moving prone through difficult terrain will exhaust the unit.

-A unit may choose to double time and double their speed at the cost of being exhausted for the remainder of current and next turn.
+A unit may choose to double time and add 2MP at the cost of being exhausted for the remainder of current and next turn.
+Units who are prone may not double time.

+Units who are moving get one free stance change.
+Another change after that costs 1MP.

+Units are also free to turn within their frontal 180 degree viewing arc while moving.
+Turning beyond this costs 1MP.

+A unit carrying or dragging another unit is limited to 2MP and may not both shoot and move.
+Units in this position are always standing.

 ## Action

-A unit may spend up to three of their action points before, after, or in-between movements, with various penalties or bonuses applying according to movement rate.
+Units who choose to only fire during their turn may choose to either fire two snap shots or a single aimed shot.
+The stance of the unit will adjust the accuracy of the shot.

+Units who need to turn to fire at a target can only snap shoot.
+If the unit is only turning and not shooting they may still fire two snap shots, but may not turn in between the shots.

-Each weapon maybe be fired once per action point, with or without aiming without penalty.
+Each weapon maybe be fired once per shot, with or without aiming.
 Bursts and Automatic fire will depend on the ROF of the weapon by type.
-Units who choose automatic fire for one AP is firing a Burst.
-Two or more is considered Full Auto.
-Any unit who fires in Full Auto must make an ammo check at turn end.
+Units who choose automatic fire for one of the fire actions is firing a Burst.
+A burst can only be fired as a snap shot.
+Firing the two snap shots in automatic is considered Full Auto.

+Deployed automatic weaponry such as an LMG with a bipod may fire automatic aimed shots.

 Ammo checks are made against the ROF of the weapon, and a critical failure will result in a weapon jam.

-A grenade takes one action point to prime, and one to throw.
-A grenade will detonate at the end of the turn following the turn it was Primed.
-If it is primed on Turn 1, it will detonate at the end of Turn 2.
+A grenade takes one snap action to prime and one to throw.
+Grenades detonate at the end of the turn following the turn it is primed in.

-A unit may spend one or two action points for a bonus to aiming, +1 for each.
-The bonuses go away at the end of the turn.

 ### Reactive Fire